Asia featuring John Payne

 Asia featuring John Payne is a British–American rock group band formed in 2007 following a schism in the lineup of Asia.
-The band is a continuation of singer and bassist John Payne's career as the band's frontman, which lasted from 1991 until 2006, when Asia's original 1982 lineup reunited.
+The band is a continuation of singer and bassist John Payne's career as the band's frontman from 1991 to 2006, performing songs recorded before and during this time.
 In December 2017, Payne and keyboardist Erik Norlander formed a new group, Dukes of the Orient, with various members and ex-members of Asia featuring John Payne as collaborators.
 Asia featuring John Payne remains active as a touring stage show.

 History

 Asia before John Payne

 Asia are a supergroup formed in 1981 by John Wetton (formerly of King Crimson and U.K.), Steve Howe (formerly of Yes), Carl Palmer (formerly of Emerson, Lake & Palmer) and Geoff Downes (formerly of Yes and the Buggles).
 The group had a successful career with their eponymous debut album, released in March 1982, receiving considerable commercial success, spending nine weeks at number one in the U.S. album chart and selling over 4 million copies in the U.S. alone.
 Wetton and Downes became the core songwriters in the band.
 Howe had left before the band released their third album, while Wetton left the band in 1991.